project-meucci/thimm.github.io/docs/Farm Gate/Lessons-from-ukraine-food-systems.md

 ---
-title: Lessons from Ukraine (food systems)
+title: Lessons From Ukraine Food Systems
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2022-07-08)